Holden (automobile): HT

 The HT was a minor revision over the HK, but with the replacement of the GTS327 by the GTS350.
-Also with the HT came the brand new Holden V8 engine, replacing the previous 305 and 307 Chevrolet items.
+Also with the HT came the brand new Holden V8 engine, replacing the previous 307 Chevrolet item.
 The 308 cubic-inch Holden V8 was initially only available in the HT Brougham, as GMH still needed to liquidate stock of the smaller American V8s.